Remodeling and Homeowners Insurance: What to Know

 Before the project starts

 Most home insurance policies require you to carry enough insurance for at least 80% of the property's replacement value, so make sure to confirm the value of your home before the remodel.
-Call your insurance company to confirm your coverage and let them know about any additions or home improvements you're planning to make and inquire whether it will be necessary to increase your coverage limit.
+Call your insurance company to confirm your coverage and let them know about any additions or home improvements you're planning to make, and inquire whether it will be necessary to increase your coverage limit.

 Ask if your coverage extends to building materials.
 If it doesn't, consider adding an endorsement.
-If building materials are damaged, destroyed, or stolen, your insurance company will not replace them if you hadn't expanded your coverage.
+If building materials are damaged, destroyed, or stolen, your insurance company will not replace them if you haven't expanded your coverage.

 Ensure your coverage won't be exempted if you won't be occupying your home while it's being remodeled.
 It may also be a good idea to increase your liability coverage in case someone injures themselves on your property during the project.

 Take "before" pictures of the space you're planning to renovate or remodel and keep it for your records.
-Account for furniture or belongings that you may place in storage during the project, and make sure they're covered by your homeowners policy if they're stored outside of your home.
+Account for furniture or belongings that you may place in storage during the project, and make sure they're covered by your homeowners policy if they're stored outside your home.

 What to discuss with your general contractor during a renovation